Blackbear Bosin: Art career (1946–1967)

 In 1967, Bosin was awarded the Victory Trophy at the 22nd Indian Annual hosted by the Philbrook.
-After receiving this award, he made the decision to step back from entering art competitions altogether because he believed it was time for younger artists to gain recognition.
+After receiving this award, he decided to step back from entering art competitions altogether because he believed it was time for younger artists to gain recognition.
 He was also chosen as an exhibitor, that year, for the Smithsonian Institution's American Discovers Indian Art Show.

 Later years and death (1967–1980)

 Keeper of the Plains

 Bosin had been experiencing health issues, starting in 1960 when he was diagnosed with diabetes, but his health worsened significantly in 1968.
 He had to be hospitalized for a period and his doctors advised that he slow down his work.
 A year later, Bosin suffered his first heart attack.

 While in the hospital, Elmer Hall, a friend of Bosin and employee of the KG&E plant in Wichita, asked Bosin if he would design a large-scale statue as tribute to the Indigenous peoples in the area.
 The statue — a 44-foot, 5-ton, Cor-Ten steel sculpture — is a giant, stylized representation of a Native American in historic dress, gesturing to the Great Spirit in the sky, and titled The Keeper of the Plains.